 What does this mean?
 This is not an emergency.
 If it had been, you would have been notified within 24 hours.
 What is being done?
 We did the following to return disinfectant to an acceptable level: The Borough did hydrant flushing and plans to schedule it more frequently in the future.
-The Borough also is working to get some repairs done to the water tank that could be causing the issues.
+In addition, the Borough of Blawnox has received several grants to do work on the water tank and several valves in the distribution system.
+The Borough is currently in the process of having these repairs done.

-The Blawnox Borough Public Water System returned to compliance for samples following the July 8th, 2019 sample.
 For more information, please contact Blawnox Borough Assistant Borough Manager Mallori McDowell or Borough Manager Kathy Ulanowicz at 412-828-4141 or stop at the Borough Office at 376 Freeport Road, Blawnox, PA 15238.